FAQ: Age-Related Macular Degeneration - AllAboutVision.com

 Is macular degeneration always caused by age?

 Macular degeneration usually affects people over age 65, which is why the term age-related macular degeneration (AMD) often is used to describe the condition.
 However, certain drugs can cause macular degeneration, and some cases are inherited, such as Stargardt's disease, which can affect children and young adults.

-Is it true that macular degeneration is a growing problem?
+Is it true that macular degeneration is becoming a bigger problem?

 Although there are no sure ways to prevent macular degeneration, you should wear eyeglasses or sunglasses that provide 100 percent UV protection and a brimmed hat when outdoors.
-You should also consider exercising, not smoking, eating a healthy diet that is high in dark green leafy vegetables (spinach, kale, collard greens, etc.) and visiting your eye care practitioner on a regular basis for eye exams to check for AMD.
+You should also consider exercising, not smoking, eating a healthy diet that includes plenty of dark green leafy vegetables (spinach, kale, collard greens, etc.), protecting your eyes from blue light, and visiting your eye care practitioner on a regular basis for eye exams to check for AMD.

 Who's most at risk for macular degeneration?

 If you're over age 65, a smoker, white or have a family member with AMD, you have an increased risk for macular degeneration.

 You're also at risk if you take these drugs: Aralen (chloroquine) or phenothiazine derivatives [Thorazine (chlorpromazine), Mellaril (thioridazine), Prolixin (fluphenazine), Trilafon (perphenazine) and Stelazine (trifluoperazine)].

 Is there any way to prevent macular degeneration?

 Doctors aren't sure how to prevent macular degeneration.
 Research suggests that ultraviolet light (and possibly blue light) factors into the problem, so sunglasses that block these solar rays might have a protective effect.